MayoMary/Repeat-Fundamentals-of-Data-Analysis/README.md

 50 data readings were collected for these 3 varieties under the following 4 attributes - sepal width and length and petal width and length.
 Need to import the data, create a box plot to see the data visually.

-## The importance of box plot
-Its ability to show multiple sets of data visually in a small space for easy comparison.

 ## Code language
 Jupyter Notebooks using Python3

 ## Data source
-As per url link included in project instructions: https://github.com/ianmcloughlin/datasets/raw/master/diamonds.csv This contains details for 53,940 diamonds for 10 variables including cut, carat, colour, clarity, depth, width + ????????
+As per url link included in project instructions: https://github.com/ianmcloughlin/datasets/raw/master/diamonds.csv This contains details for 53,940 diamonds for 10 variables including cut, carat, colour, clarity, depth, price, table, x and y ????????
+Cut is classified further as Premium, Good, Ideal
+????

 ## Libraries